The online marketplace industry is expanding rapidly. Forrester found that a third of all business in the United States flows through e-commerce.

 There are a number of different online marketplace business models in the industry.
 Giant companies like Amazon, eBay, or Walmart stand out as the most obvious.

-Marketplace operators start salivating when they hear the numbers these large companies bring in.
-Amazon brought in over 21 billion in 2020.
-Many are tempted to create an online marketplace that offers the same scope of products.
+Marketplace operators start salivating when they hear about the numbers that these large companies bring in.
+For example, the fact that Amazon made over 21 billion in 2020 has tempted many entrepreneurs to create an online marketplace that offers the same scope of products.
 They want to sell everything or be everything for all people because that’s where the money seems to be.

-We’re not here to crush anyone’s dreams or anything, but it’s going to be very hard for any marketplace to compete with these multi-billion dollar organisations.
-Very few customers are looking for a different Amazon or another eBay.
+We’re not here to crush anyone’s dreams, but it’s going to be very hard for any marketplace to compete with these multi-billion dollar organizations.
+After all, very few customers are looking for a different Amazon or another eBay.

 The best way for your marketplace business to survive is by focusing on a specific audience and product that will make you stand out.